Okay, so I'm checking the email during the top of the hour break, the subscriber email, and I get this.

 I think I've got the story right here in the Washington Post.

-Lawmakers seek a vote of no confidence in defense secretary.
+Lawmakers seek a vote of no confidence in Defense Secretary.

 It is Democrats running around out there trying to get Rumsfeld to shut up.

-You are the oppressors, Mayor Anderson.
+It's just, you are the oppressors, Mayor Anderson.

 You're the guys who authored political correctness.